jackyzha0/jackyzha0.github.io/content/thoughts/Root Verses on the Middle Way (MMK).md

 ---
-title: "Mūlamadhyamakakārikā (Root Verses on the Middle Way or the MMK)"
+title: "Root Verses on the Middle Way or the MMK"
 date: 2022-03-07
 tags:
 - seed